 |Outdoors||Private garden, Shared garden|

 Storage radiators with electric panel wall heater in bedroom and heated towel rail in bathroom.
-Mini electric oven with two-ring hob, microwave, fridge/freezer, use of owner’s washing machine by arrangement, TV, CD player/radio, library of books.
+Mini electric oven with two-ring hob, microwave, fridge/freezer, use of owner's washing machine by arrangement, TV, CD player/radio, WiFi, library of books.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot available on request.
 Roadside parking available on either the cross or street opposite the house.
 Shared use of 3/4 acre of lawned garden with large patio area, garden furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop 1 min, pub 3 mins.
 Note: This property is suitable for 2 adults and 1 infant only.
+Note: WiFi signal can be low.

 Somerset offers 3 areas of Outstanding Natural Beauty - the Quantock, Mendip and Blackdown Hills.
 Lose yourself in the glory of nature, take a ride on a steam train, visit a traditional farmers' market or explore your mystical side at Glastonbury.